Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Design

-The phases of this process are illustrated in Figure \ref{fig:chameleon-sched}, which depicts three request queues, for "short", "medium" and "large" requests.
-Figure \ref{fig:chameleon-sched}(a) shows the \emph{Initial Request Admission} phase.
-The scheduler starts with the highest-priority queue, admitting three requests, that fit within the queue's resource quota \circleint{1a}.
-However, the fourth request is not admitted due to insufficient resources.
+The phases of this process are illustrated in Figure \ref{fig:chameleon-sched}, which depicts three request queues, for "small", "medium", and "large" requests.
+Figure \ref{fig:chameleon-sched}(a) shows the case when no spare resources are collected, while Figure \ref{fig:chameleon-sched}(b) shows the case when spare resources are collected and redistributed.
+In Figure \ref{fig:chameleon-sched}(a), the Initial Request Admission phase starts with the small-request queue, admitting three requests, which fit within the queue's resource quota \circleint{1a}.
+The fourth request is not admitted due to insufficient resources allocated to the queue.
 These admitted requests are then placed into the batch \circleint{1b}.
-The same procedure is subsequently applied to the second-highest-priority queue \circleint{2}, and the lowest-priority queue \circleint{3}.
+The same procedure is subsequently applied to the medium-request queue \circleint{2}, and the large-request queue \circleint{3}.
 At the end of this phase, there are no remaining resources to redistribute, so the process concludes without entering the second phase.

 Figure \ref{fig:chameleon-sched}(b) shows a case where spare resources are available for redistribution.
+Specifically, the medium-request queue only has a single request, and so it does not use up its allocated resources.
+Hence, during the Initial Request Admission phase, the queue contributes with some spare resources \circleint{1a}, which are deposited into the Total Spare Resources bucket \circleint{1b}.

-Spare resources are left in the "medium" request queue during the Initial Request Admission phase \circleint{1a}.
-These resources form the Total Spare Resources \circleint{1b}.
-The process proceeds to the \emph{Redistribution of Spare Resources} phase.
-Each queue reattempts to admit any remaining requests into the batch \circleint{2}.
-The highest-priority queue evaluates if its pending request can be admitted \circleint{2a}.
-Since the Total Spare Resources are sufficient, the scheduler allows these requests to be admitted.
-The second queue has no pending requests and is skipped.
-The queue with "large" requests attempts to admit its pending request \circleint{2b}.
-As the available resources are insufficient, the request remains in the queue.
+Then, during the Redistribution of Spare Resources phase, the scheduler checks each queue in order, from the small- to the medium- and large-request queue, to try to admit any remaining requests into the batch.
+The small-request queue evaluates if its single pending request can be admitted \circleint{2a}.
+Since the Total Spare Resources are sufficient, the scheduler allows this request to be admitted.
+The medium-request queue has no pending requests and is skipped.
+The large-request queue attempts to put its pending request \circleint{2b}.
+However, since the remaining spare resources are not enough, the request remains in the queue.
 At the conclusion of this phase, the batch is finalized and ready for execution.